dshanske/indieweb-post-kinds/README.md

 * Contextual response box, hiding/changing options based on Kind selected.
 Example, an RSVP that shows Yes/No/Maybe.

 == Changelog ==

+Version 0.21 - Temporary fix for slow embed code in preparation for caching to reduce calls.
+Removed defaultterms check to only run on settings page save or plugin activation instead of on each load.

 Version 0.2 - Forked to Indieweb Post Kinds to reflect a change to act as an alternative to the post formats feature of WordPress.
 Removed multikind option.
 Prior to this, the plugin functions mirrored those of tags.
 With the removal of multikind support, each post can only have one kind, and the functions will more closely mirror the Post Format.
 Complete rewrite of the display functionality